 Second, do not attempt to conduct your own test of the component or components of the bike that you believe failed.
 The simple fact of testing may alter or destroy evidence, and doing so may negatively impact your right to recover damages.
 Keep the evidence in the exact same condition as it was when you found it.
 Do not let it be exposed to rodents or other animals.
-Metal rusts, so even wet weather or just damp conditions can affect an engineer’s ability to inspect and test the bike later, which can hurt your ability to prove there was a problem with the repair.
+Metal will rust, so even wet weather or just damp conditions can affect an engineer’s ability to inspect and test the bike later, which can hurt your ability to prove there was a problem with the repair.

 Our experienced lawyers have more than 100 years of combined experience representing bikers and motorcycle passengers, and Joy and John Day are former bikers themselves (a BMW and a Harley, respectively).
 We understand how to investigate cases involving a potential claim for negligent motorcycle repair and how to avoid a claim by an insurance company that evidence has been altered or destroyed.
 Contact us online or call us anytime of day at our Middle Tennessee offices.
 While our offices are in Middle Tennessee, we represent motorcycle accident victims wherever they are in the State of Tennessee.
 We will come to you if you are unable, for any reason, to come to us.
 We are here to help.
 Give us a call at:

 - Motorcycle Accidents at Intersections